AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/IObjectWithAttributes/Attribute.md

 IObjectWithAttributes.Attribute Property
 ========================================
-AutomationML 2.1 APIGet the collection of all attributes of this object.
+Get the collection of all attributes of this object.
 Inherited Attributes are not included.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)